GyanPrakashRaj/monomert/readme.md

-# To create a mononert or a monorepo.
+# To create a monomert or a monorepo.
                            'https://github.com/GyanPrakashRaj/shelllbaba.git'
 - Make a file containing the git URLs of the repos you want to combine.
 These can be paths to bare repos (ideally created with `git